Skip to main content

 • Battery storage

-• Other relevant installation details as outlined in the install photo packet requirements
+• Other relevant installation details as outlined in the install picture package requirements

-• Upload the stamped CAD design reflecting the system as installed
+• Upload As-Built Stamped CAD Design, reflecting the system as installed

 • If the system was installed as shown on the approved permit set, reupload the stamped permit drawings